 Be mindful of FERPA considerations when sharing confidential information about CSB/SJU, their students, alumnae/i, and employees and staff.
 Pay close attention to copyright laws, especially with videos and YouTube; do not use music or images you do not have permission to use.
 Further, managers are encouraged to verify any use of official CSB and/or SJU imagery is appropriate.
-Information about using official logos can be found on the MarComm webpage.
+Information about using official logos can be found in our styleguide.

 Questions about appropriate use of content on university social media accounts should be directed to CSB/SJU Social Media Specialist Tiffany Clements.